v2sCollections/Constellation/README.md

 ## [Make a Backup Save](https://)

 - Mods for Bethesda games can be unreliable at times it's always good to make a backup of your save file.
 The save file location can be found below Just copy the contents of this file and place it somewhere on your PC.
+- Alternatively, you can download my Mod [HERE](https://www.nexusmods.com/starfield/mods/5736) to automate the backup of your saves.

 ```
 C:\Users\[YOUR USERNAME]\Documents\My Games\Starfield\Saves